suhailfares/quran-lessons/quran-lessons-api/checklist.md

 - setup feature structure
 - can register user
-- user is registered with role USER
+- user registered as a student or a teacher

 # AUTH